Sciensano-Healthdata/HdBe-FHIR-R4-CBB/profiling-guidelines.md

         - For extension representing a specific concept: "This extension represents the [concept name] of [name of the building block]]", followed by a link to the functional description.
         - For other extensions this will usually be absent.
         - Note: for extensions and datatype profiles, guidance for profilers may be placed here as well.
 - copyright: "Copyright and related rights waived via CC0, https://creativecommons.org/publicdomain/zero/1.0/.
-This does not apply to information from third parties, for example a medical terminology system.
-The implementer alone is responsible for identifying and obtaining any necessary licenses or authorizations to utilize third party IP in connection with the specification or otherwise."
+This does not apply to information from third parties, for example, a medical terminology system.
+The implementer alone is responsible for identifying and obtaining any necessary licenses or authorizations to utilize third-party IP in connection with the specification or otherwise."

 ### ValueSets <a name="ValueSets"></a>